ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Compass

 Compasses measure the angle of the block relative to the closest direction to the north in the plane defined by the square faces of the block.
+They have a display which shows the currently measured angle, with a red section representing the activation threshold, and an output arrow and cardinal direction letters representing the angle.
+The arrow will always try to point north no matter the orientation of the block (will point in the direction closest to the north of the plane it is in).

 Its settings are shown in figure \ref{fig:SensorCompass} and are as follows: